AidanNeeson/practical07-AidanNeeson/writing/reflection.md

 ## Analyze the complexity of the Object-Oriented program.
 Your response should include at least some of the words, "cognitive load", "change amplification", "unknown unknowns", and "dependencies".
 Please make sure to write three to five sentences *that contain examples from the program* to support your answer

-The complexity of the Object-Oriented program is, on the surface, a lot more complex than the other methods, but in terms of its actual comlpexity, it is a lot less complex.
-This is because the cognitive load is even furhter minimized in this program by the use of abstractions at the method and class level like `WordFrequencyController` and `is_stop_word()`.
+The complexity of the Object-Oriented program is, on the surface, a lot more complex than the other methods, but in terms of its actual complexity, it is a lot less complex.
+This is because the cognitive load is even further minimized in this program by the use of abstractions at the method and class level like `WordFrequencyController` and `is_stop_word()`.
 These offer fairly broad, but easy to understand functionality at the interface level that seem to hide much of the complex work that is happening behind the scenes.
 The only thing increasing cognitive load in this program is the need for understanding dependencies like `re`, `sys`, `string`, and `abc`.
 In terms of change amplification, it is merely contained to the object within a class.
 The only time this could ever be affected negatively is if the public interface itself was edited.
 Unknown unknowns here are increased, however, due to the shared state.

 ## Describe your experience unit testing the Object-Oriented program.
 Was it easier or harder or about the same level of difficulty as unit testing the Cookbook and Pipeline programming styles?
 Please make sure to write three to five sentences *that contain examples from the tests* to support your answer